quic/qbox/README.md

 # Ubuntu image

-You can build a customized Ubuntu OS (jammy) rootfs image with a script called `build_ubuntu_image.sh`.
+You can build a customized Ubuntu OS rootfs image with a script called `build_linux_dist_image.sh`.
 (Tested on Ubuntu 20.04.5 LTS host machine)

 ## Run it by hand